 An actuarial valuation was undertaken as at 31 March 2017 placing a value on the fund's assets and liabilities at that time.
 It showed there was a pension deficit.
 At that time, the fund's assets were valued at £2.259bn and the fund's liabilities were valued at £2.431bn, resulting in a funding level of 92.9%.
 This meant there was a shortfall of assets to the assessed cost of members' benefits of £0.172bn.
 However, the funding level was higher than the 87.8% funding level as at 31 March 2014.
-At the time that the modelling was undertaken for the Investment Strategy the funding level had increased.
+The most recent funding level update from Hymans Robertson (at 31 July 2019) shows a funding level of c97%.
+The level is likely to be lower relative to that position based on the asset valuation and impact of financial market movements on liabilities.